 In order to properly diagnosis AC joint pain and the presence of AC arthritis, Dr. Millett will perform a thorough physical examination.
 He will examine the shoulder for tenderness over the AC joint and the level of pain experienced when the joint is compressed or in motion.
 X-rays and an MRI may also be performed to confirm the AC shoulder arthritis diagnosis.

 In many cases, AC arthritis treatment will begin with conservative measures such as rest, ice, cortisone injections and medications.
 If conservative measures do not alleviate AC joint pain, Dr. Millett may recommend a surgical approach.
 The most common surgical procedure used to treat AC shoulder arthritis is resection arthroplasty.
 During this procedure, a small amount of bone from the end of the collarbone is removed.
 The removal of this area of bone leaves a space that gradually fills with scar tissue.

-For additional resources on AC arthritis, please contact the Vail, Aspen and Denver, Colorado orthopedic practice of Dr. Peter Millett.
+For additional resources on AC arthritis, please contact the orthopedic practice of Dr. Peter Millett.